aajfranklin/Click-And-Roll/README.md

 - [x] Fetch player names from api and store locally on first use
 - [x] Store most recently viewed player id and do not repeat API call if user scrolls over same player
-- [ ] Explore possible time-savings for mutation observer implementation (e.g. searches in background script)
+- [x] Explore possible time-savings for mutation observer implementation
+- [ ] Move text searching to background script

 #### Other